 Brazil Produces Award-Winning Wine

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 NPR's Julie McCarthy discovered that Brazil is churning out award-winning wine at unlikely latitudes.

-JULIE McCARTHY: Vineyard owner Walt Santos(ph) aggressively approve the vines on his 2,000 hectare spread along the banks of the San Francisco river in the Brazilian state of Pernambuco.
+JULIE MCCARTHY: Vineyard owner Walt Santos(ph) aggressively approve the vines on his 2,000 hectare spread along the banks of the San Francisco river in the Brazilian state of Pernambuco.
 In Brazil's vast Northeast, the climate hardens inhabitants the way it hardens the Earth.
 But vintner Santos says the life force of the San Francisco River that runs past his land, quenches his fields, and makes them bloom.

-In homage, the corks of his wine called Rio Sol, river and sun, bear the figure eight.
+MCCARTHY: In homage, the corks of his wine called Rio Sol, river and sun, bear the figure eight.
 Decanter.com online editor Adam Lechmere says new latitude wines are sprouting up from Brazil to Thailand to India.

-Mr. SANTOS: (Portuguese spoken)
+SANTOS: (Portuguese spoken)

-Despite its young age, its reserve blend of shiraz and cabernet, served to the pope on his recent visit, was voted Brazil's number one wine last year.
+MCCARTHY: Despite its young age, its reserve blend of shiraz and cabernet, served to the pope on his recent visit, was voted Brazil's number one wine last year.
 Rio Sol is being sold in 22 countries, including France, Italy, Spain and the United States.
 Santos says nearly half of his production is for export.

-Mr. SANTOS: (Through translator) I don't think I'm a pioneer, but our company had the courage to invest in a region that has risks, and that we had to research.
+SANTOS: (Through translator) I don't think I'm a pioneer, but our company had the courage to invest in a region that has risks, and that we had to research.
 It took entrepreneurial courage to come to another part of the world, all to show we could make great wine in another region.

-Julie McCarthy, NPR News, on the San Francisco River.
+MCCARTHY: Julie McCarthy, NPR News, on the San Francisco River.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.